In this new series, we’re sitting down with Yieldifiers across the business to find out more about what they do all day.

 Breaking down the conversion funnel, I’d say that at the top you need to focus messages on speed and ease.
 This is to help set expectations on how long it takes to complete the journey, how many steps there are, how long it takes to get a response, security and how long it might take to access to funds.
 However, once you have someone in the funnel and more invested, your messages can shift to reinforcing benefits and the ‘reasons why’.

-How does the online journey intersect with offline touchpoints?
+How does the finance online journey intersect with offline touchpoints?
 Do you think the industry is doing a good job of connecting these journeys?

 Banks and financial institutions are slowly changing here.